 What makes Mark’s DJing so different than others’?
 Mark can read people very well, and knows exactly what to play to get people on the dance floor and stay on the dance floor.
 He also has an entertainment factor going on during the weddings, since he sings and plays piano during the dinner music.
 He can sing anything from standards (Frank Sinatra, Michael Bublé) to classic soul (Stevie Wonder, The Temptations, Al Green) to oldies and even country.
 People love that he sings at the weddings; it’s his biggest pull.

 What instruments does Mark play?
 His voice is his main instrument, however, he also grew up playing the drums for his family’s band and playing piano.
 He mostly plays piano and sings now.

 How did Mark get into DJing?
 His older brother started doing it just for some extra cash while Mark was in college, and Mark started helping him.
 Music is second nature to Mark’s family, so after he got the feel for DJing and MCing, it just took off.
-He’s been DJing ever since (almost 10 years now!).
+He’s been DJing ever since (about 10 years now!).
 It was a great way to help him make some money while in college, but now it’s his full-time job.